budivoogt/recipe_tracker/notes.md

 ## Bugs

 -   [ ] Make serialized ingredients JSONB instead of JSON.
--   [ ] Figure out how to avoid instantiating an empty ingredient for each recipe.
-Currently this is necessary to have Svelte's conditional rendering to display the different ingredients.
 -   [x] When on the /recipes page, logging out doesn't redirect you.
 -   [x] When adding a recipe, the push to the Supabase database is giving a 400 Bad Request error.
 -   [x] newRecipes isn't clearing after successful submission of recipes.